MunkiPhD/game_of_thrones_data/README.md

 * people
   * dob: Date of Birth (normalized to 20 and 21st century time)
   * sex: male or female
-  * email: a fictional email address
+  * email: a fictional email address that might belong to this character
-  * titles[]: titles that person has held [lord, squire, king, hand of the king, etc]
+  * titles[]: important titles that character has held [lord, squire, king, hand of the king, etc]
+  * nickname: Person's nickname (e.g. "Kingslayer")
 * houses
     * house name
-      * banner: the representation of the house (e.g. Direwolf for house Stark)
+      * sigil: A description of the house's sigil (e.g. Direwolf for house Stark)
       * colors[]: an array of the colors of the house (e.g. crimson and gold for house Lannister)
       * seat: The seat held by the house (e.g. the king sits the iron throne, house Tully sits Riverrun)
-      * motto: the motto of the house (e.g. "A Lannister always pays his debts")
+      * motto: The motto/saying of the house, official or unnofficial (e.g. Lannister's "Hear me roar!")
 * orders
   * order name (e.g. Kingsguard, Night's Watch)
     * colors[]: the colors of the order (e.g. Black for the Night's Watch)